-You have decided to quit smoking.
-Great!
-Take some time now to identify your reasons for quitting.
+You have decided to quit tobacco.

+Great.
+Take some time now to identify your reasons for quitting ...

 Maybe it's financial.
-Cigarettes cost a lot of money.
-A pack a day habit can cost you thousands of dollars a year.
+Tobacco costs a lot of money.
+A pack of cigarettes a day habit can cost you thousands of dollars a year.